enclaive/emcp-home-task-fs/README.md

 Submission
 ------------

-1. Clone the repository

-2. Create a feature branch (git checkout -b feature/first-last-name-home-task)
+1. Click on "Use this template" to create a new repository

-3. Commit your changes (git commit -m 'Add some amazing feature')
+3. Commit your changes

-4. Push to the branch (git push origin feature/amazing-feature)
+4. Push your changes to your new repository

-5. Open a Pull Request

-6. Send an email - itzhak@enclaive.io with a link to your PR
+6. Send an email - itzhak@enclaive.io with a link

 Support